How many capsules will I get from my placenta?

 Yes.
 A placenta tincture is made from taking a very small portion (almond size) of the raw or steamed placenta, whichever is preferred, and placing it in a prepared solution of high grade alcohol for a minimum of 6 weeks.
 After this time it is strained off to create the 100ml tincture, that is then posted out to you.

 Tinctures can be used once your placenta capsules are finished, in any time of emotional distress, transition, hormonal imbalance or illness.
 Stored in a cool, dark place the tincture will remain shelf-stable for many years.
 Tinctures are an additional $60.

 Can I request the cord is also dried as a keepsake?

 Yes.
 The ability to dry the cord into a keepsake shape will depend of the length that has been left uncut.
 You can always request your caregiver cuts the cord ‘long’; meaning leaving as much length to the placenta end of the cord as possible.
 Examples of keepsake shapes include heart shape, spiral or twisted into a circle.
 All results vary.
 Examples can be seen on the BodyWise BirthWise Instagram account.

 I have some capsules remaining from my previous baby, and I am now pregnant again – can I take these now?

 Using the placenta during the postpartum period is primarily to help a woman’s recovery from the pregnancy, birthing and also ease her transition into motherhood.
 It is believed the placenta capsules are composed of hormones, some of which help the uterus contract back to its pre-pregnant size; often resulting in a shorter post-birth bleeding period for women.
-Considering this potential uterine action, it is therefore advised that women NOT taken placenta capsules whilst pregnant.
+Considering this potential uterine action, its therefore advised that women NOT taken placenta capsules whilst pregnant.

 When should I book the service?